kitspace/web-extension/README.md

 If you are developing an extension that talks with some API you probably are using different keys for testing and production.
 Is a good practice you not commit your secret keys and expose to anyone that have access to the repository.

-To this task this boilerplate import the file `./secrets.<THE-NODE_ENV>.js` on your modules through the module named as `secrets`, so you can do things like this:
+To this task this boilerplate import the file `./secrets.<THE-NODE_ENV>.ts` on your modules through the module named as `secrets`, so you can do things like this:

-_./secrets.development.js_
+_./secrets.development.ts_

 ```js
 export default { key: '123' }
 ```

-_./src/popup.js_
+_./src/popup.ts_

 ```js
 import secrets from 'secrets'
 ApiCall({ key: secrets.key })
 ```

-:point_right: The files with name `secrets.*.js` already are ignored on the repository.
+:point_right: The files with name `secrets.*.ts` already are ignored on the repository.

 ## Resources: